CSEVRI/vri-demo/README.md

-🛡️ Online Harm Risk Assessment Tool (v2.1) and CSE Vulnerability Risk Indicator Tool (v2.0 Standalone Demo)
+🛡️ Online Harm Risk Assessment Tool (v2.1) with earlier CSE-focused demo (v2.0)

-This repository hosts both versions of the offline, standalone Windows version of the CSE and Online Harm Risk Indicators.
-The tools are designed for use by Designated Safeguarding Leads (DSLs) and authorised safeguarding staff working in schools.
-It supports structured online harm and CSE risk assessment, record-keeping, and review, with a particular focus on online-to-offline exploitation risk.
+This repository hosts the offline, standalone Windows version of the Online Harm Risk Assessment Tool.
+The tool is designed for use by Designated Safeguarding Leads (DSLs) and other authorised safeguarding staff working in schools.
+It supports structured assessment, record-keeping, and review of online harms affecting children and young people, including harms that may overlap with exploitation, coercion, sextortion, grooming, image-based abuse, fraud, and online-to-offline risk.

+An earlier CSE-focused demo version is also retained in this repository for developmental and comparison purposes.
+The current primary version is the Online Harm Risk Assessment Tool v2.1.

 The app runs entirely locally and does not require internet access, installation, or administrator permissions.

 📦 What’s included:

-A fully self-contained Windows standalone app.
+- A fully self-contained Windows standalone app
-Portable R runtime is bundled with the app (no installation required).
+- Portable R runtime bundled with the app, with no installation required
-The app produces a structured risk assessment form with weighted indicators.
+- A structured risk assessment form with weighted indicators
-A safeguarding advice engine is linked to selected indicators.
+- A safeguarding advice engine linked to selected indicators
-Word report and Action Plan generation is a feature of the app.
+- Word report and Action Plan generation
-Local, cumulative assessment logging helps generate KPI's.
+- Local cumulative assessment logging to support oversight and review
-A dashboard is visible showing cohort-level patterns and trends.
+- A dashboard showing cohort-level patterns and trends
-A DSL Quick Start guide and Technical README.
-We have included a cumulative CSV file with ficticious data so you can get used to the features before completing genuine risk assessments.
-Simply delete our CSV within the 'app' folder and a new CSV will be generated for your school when the first risk assessment is calculated.
+- A DSL Quick Start Guide and Technical README

+A cumulative CSV file with fictitious data is included so users can explore the features before completing genuine assessments.
+If required, simply delete the example CSV within the app folder and a new CSV will be generated when the first assessment is completed.

 🎯 Purpose:

 The tool is intended to support frontline safeguarding practice by helping DSLs to:

-Identify and record indicators linked to child sexual exploitation, including digital risk.
+- identify and record indicators linked to online harm
+- recognise patterns that may suggest exploitation, coercion, grooming, image-based abuse, or other digitally mediated safeguarding concerns
-Combine professional judgement with a consistent, structured scoring framework.
+- combine professional judgement with a consistent structured framework
-Review previous assessments for individual pupils using UPN.
+- review previous assessments for individual pupils using UPN
-Build a local picture of emerging patterns across year groups or cohorts.
+- build a local picture of emerging patterns across year groups or cohorts
-Generate clear documentation to support safeguarding files, supervision, and referrals.
+- generate clear documentation to support safeguarding files, supervision, referrals, and multi-agency discussion

 The tool is designed as decision support.
 It does not replace professional judgement, statutory guidance, or local safeguarding procedures.
-The indicator structure and guidance are informed by current safeguarding practice and align with Keeping Children Safe in Education (KCSIE), CERAF / SERAF, and contemporary research on digital and contextual exploitation.
+The indicator structure and guidance are informed by current safeguarding practice and align with Keeping Children Safe in Education (KCSIE), CERAF / SERAF, and contemporary research on online harm, exploitation, and contextual safeguarding.

 💻 Download, install and run: